dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcodes-result.md

 ## originalImageTag

-The tag of the source image.
+Returns the [`ImageTag`]({{ site.dcv_ios_api }}core/basic-structures/image-tag.html) of the source image.
+The image tag contains info about the image such as the image ID and the image capture distance mode.

 <div class="sample-code-prefix"></div>
 >- Objective-C